Drake & Josh: Films

 The series received two television films.
 Drake & Josh Go Hollywood premiered on January 6, 2006.
 In the film, Drake and Josh are left at home in San Diego after their parents go on a ten-day cruise.
-The boys are told to take Megan to the airport so she can visit her friend in Denver, but they accidentally send her on a flight to Los Angeles.
+The boys are told to take Megan to the airport so she can visit her friend in Denver, but they accidentally send her on a flight to Los Angeles instead.
 Drake and Josh go to Hollywood to get Megan back, but end up stopping a multibillion-dollar heist and booking a guest-spot for Drake on TRL.
 According to TV Guide, it was the highest-rated program on all of cable during its opening week.

 Merry Christmas, Drake & Josh premiered on December 5, 2008.
 Michael Grossman directed the film, and Schneider returned as executive producer.
 In the film, Drake and Josh try to give a foster family "the best Christmas ever".
 The premiere of Merry Christmas, Drake & Josh broke the record of most viewers for the premiere of a Nickelodeon film with 9.10 million viewers, a title previously held by iGo to Japan.